Wireless charging for electric cars explained

 Benefits of wireless charging

 The main benefit of wireless charging is it eliminates the need to plug and unplug an often relatively heavy charging cable in order to top up your car's battery.
 A cable doesn't need to be unfurled or stored, either in or on the charging point, or anywhere in your car.
-Wireless charging pads deliver electricity more efficiently than cables, too.
+Wireless charging pads offer similar efficiency to cable-based systems, too.

 Wireless charging also allows drivers to charge up their car without having to step outside, which is a real boon in cold or wet weather, especially if you don't have a garage or are at a public charging point with no cover.
 In short, wireless charging technology makes charging an electric or plug-in hybrid car about as quick and easy as it could possibly be – easier even than refuelling a petrol or diesel vehicle.